On the Optimality of Pseudo-polynomial Algorithms for Integer Programming: Preliminaries

 A tree is \emph{cubic} if its internal vertices all have degree $3$.
 A \emph{branch decomposition} of matroid ${M}$ with universe set $U$ is a cubic tree $T$ and mapping $\mu$ which maps elements of $U$ to leaves of $T$.
 Let $e$ be an edge of $T$.
 Then the forest $T-e$ consists of two connected components $T_1$ and $T_2$.
 Thus every edge $e$ of $T$ corresponds to the partitioning of $U$ into two sets $X_e$ and $U\setminus X_e$ such that $\mu(X_e)$ are the leaves of $T_1$ and $\mu(U\setminus X_e)$ are the leaves of $T_2$.
 The \emph{width} of edge $e$ is $\lambda_{M}(X_e)$ and the width of branch decomposition $(T, \mu)$ is the maximum edge width, where maximum is taken over all edges of $T$.
 Finally, the \emph{branch-width} of $M$ is the minimum width taken over all possible branch decompositions of $M$.

 The \emph{\pw} of a matroid is defined as follows.
-Let us remind that a \emph{caterpillar} is a tree which is obtained from a path by attaching to some vertices of the paths some leaves.
+Recall that a \emph{caterpillar} is a tree which is obtained from a path by attaching leaves to some vertices of the path.
 Then the \pw of a matroid is the minimum width of a branch decomposition $(T,\mu)$, where $T$ is a cubic caterpillar.
-Let us note that every mapping of elements of a matroid to the leaves of a cubic caterpillar, correspond to their ordering.
+Let us note that every mapping of elements of a matroid to the leaves of a cubic caterpillar corresponds to an ordering of these elements.
 Jeong, Kim, and Oum \cite{Jeong0O16} gave a constructive fixed-parameter tractable algorithm to construct a path decomposition of width at most $k$ for a column matroid of a given matrix.

 \textbf{ETH and SETH.} For $q\geq 3$, let $\delta_q$ be the infimum of the set of constants $c$ for which there exists an algorithm solving $q$-SAT with $n$ variables and $m$ clauses in time $2^{cn}\cdot m^{\OO(1)}$.
 The {\em{Exponential-Time Hypothesis} (ETH)} and {\em{Strong Exponential-Time Hypothesis} (SETH)} are then formally defined as follows.
 ETH conjectures that $\delta_3>0$ and SETH that $\lim_{q\to \infty}\delta_q=1$.